-In 2012 as a 76 year old Korean War Veteran, I feel lucky and proud to have been born in America in such a patriotic generation. - Hal Netkin
+In 1936 I hit the jackpot!
+I was born in America.
+Now in 2018 as an 82 year old Korea Veteran, I feel lucky and proud to have lived in such a patriotic generation.

 In contrast to the ideals, opinions and feelings of today's "Hollywonk" the real actors of yesteryear loved the United States.

 They had both class and integrity.
 With the advent of World War Many of our actors went to fight rather than stand and rant against this country we all love.